-Alan Garner is a doctor and he has a blog post where he recently published a report about a catastrophe happened during a winching operation.
+Dr Alan Garner recently published a report about a catastrophe that happened during a winching operation.
 He highlights the physiological challenges rescuers sometimes add in the work they do.

+Prehospital trauma: a case report.
 Rescuers involved in a patient‘s death during a winching incident in Victoria in 2013 were very much distressed.
-Victorian Coroner’s Office asked Dr. Garner to provide an expert opinion on the death based onsome previous research he had conducted with Dave Murphy, on of their registrars, looking at the effects on respiratory function of various methods of HEMS rescue.
+Victorian Coroner’s Office asked Dr Garner to provide an expert opinion on the death based on some previous research he had conducted with Dave Murphy, on of their registrars, looking at the effects on respiratory function of various methods of HEMS rescue.

 The case is about a man of approximately 60 years of age and BMI of 45 with borderline cardiac failure injured his ankle whilst on a hunting trip in Victoria about a kilometre from the nearest road.